 - Students will be given advance notice in writing (approximately 2 weeks) of the exact date for completing or submitting a task.
 Students will sign a roll to indicate they have received an assessment task notification. - Students must submit their assessment tasks to their class teacher by the due date.
 If the teacher is absent, the task must be submitted to the Head Teacher. - Students must submit their tasks when they are due.
-It is important to meet the deadlines for tasks, otherwise they may have a zero-mark awarded and a letter sent home informing their parents. - If a student cannot submit a task for a reason beyond their control, they must submit a "Assessment Task Illness/Misadventure Application".
-This must be completed and handed to the Deputy Principal for the year group with the relevant documents.
+It is important to meet the deadlines for tasks, otherwise they may have a zero-mark awarded and a letter sent home informing their parents. - If a student cannot submit a task for a reason beyond their control, they must submit a Illness/Misadventure Appeal form.
+This must be completed and handed to the relevant Head Teacher with the relevant documents.
 The Head Teacher will decide on the appropriate course of action.